OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
-- [ ] When image analysis is processing, hide the bottom tab bar?
-..
 - [ ] Onboarding view
 ..
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly.